If you’re here, you must love animals, and I bet your kids do too.

 A fortnightly list of questions that add a bit of animal fun to your child’s lunch box.

 Add a little animal fun to your food by adding animal-shaped fun to the tops.
 See how to make these pies by

 More wildlife and animal posts

 A child of a wildlife education officer has a fear of birds.
 Laughable right?
-Well it happened and this is how we minimised the fear.
-Read more…
+Well, it happened and this is how we minimized the fear.

 Nearing World Animal Day, we couldn’t have had a more stunning wildlife experience during our holiday on Moreton Bay.
 But while out exploring wildlife, we came across a sight that was sad and startling for Miss Possum and I didn’t shield her eyes but instead helped to open them.

 Pokémon was a hit with children all over the world.
 They fell in love with the out-of-this-world creatures and their connections with humans.
 There’s just one problem.
 Children know more about Pokémon creatures than our real wildlife species.

 This website will engage children in a land of make-believe, allowing them to become a new kind of wild creature by adding their different animal features to a boy or girl body (website review).

 Many people don’t know that feeding bread to ducks is bad for them.
 Try this healthy recipe instead!